yogat3ch/AlpacaforR/README.md

 Sys.getenv('APCA-API-SECRET-KEY')
 ```

 The output should be the key values you've entered.
+Once you've set these to your environment, you should be able to use any of the **AlpacaforR** functions.

 ## Start trading in R!
 You're all set!
 Now your ready to begin using **AlpacaforR** functions to send and recieve [Alpaca](https://alpaca.markets) API requests using R!
 See the help calls for details on each function.
 E.g `?get_account`